 Unfortunately, accidents involving construction workers at high heights occur every year, and improper safety precautions or no safety precautions at all are usually to blame.
 Workers may forgo the proper use of harnesses in order to work more efficiently without the encumbrances that harnesses entail.
 Employers should make it clear that the safety rules are not optional.
 They should enforce them and have repercussions for those who violate the rules.

-If poor safety at a construction or industrial site has hurt you or a loved one, contact Peter DePaolis, a Virginia personal injury attorney, at Koonz, McKenney, Johnson, DePaolis, & Lightfoot L.L.P to learn about obtaining compensation for those injuries.
+If poor safety at a construction or industrial site has hurt you or a loved one, contact Peter DePaolis, a Northern Virginia personal injury attorney, at Koonz, McKenney, Johnson & DePaolis L.L.P to learn about obtaining compensation for those injuries.